Best TV deals

 65 inch TV deals

-A big discount by Amazon makes Samsung's 4K flagship even more tempting than it was at launch.
-This is a great alternative to the LG C9 above - it might not go quite as black, but it's much brighter, is nicer to use and has the brilliant One Connect box, which handles all of the connections so you don't have loads of cables running into the display itself.View Deal
+Samsung appears to be intent on matching its Q90R's price to that of the C9 above, despite it initially costing a good deal more.
+It's a brilliant telly and choosing between the two is terrifically difficult.
+The Samsung can't go quite as black, but it's much brighter, is nicer to use and has the brilliant One Connect box, which handles all of the connections so you don't have loads of cables running into the display itself.View Deal

 New for 2019, this Sony has already dropped in price.
 Don't assume that means it must be a duffer, though - this is an excellent direct LED-backlit LCD model for the money, with a punchy, detailed picture and very good sound.
 LG's 2018 OLEDs (above) are the better buy while still available, but once they're gone this Sony will still be offering great value.View Deal